OriginsHospital/origins-frontend-hms/DYNAMIC_FILE_NAMING_GUIDE.md

 // Enable debug mode
 const fileName = generateEnhancedReportFileName({
   // ... options
-  debug: true  // This will log the generation process })
+  debug: true, // This will log the generation process })
 ```